 - Official copy of your high school transcript.

-- Official copy of your current college transcript – including grades from your fall 2018 semester work and a list of your current course enrollments.
+- Official copy of your current college transcript – including grades from your fall 2019 semester work and a list of your current course enrollments.
 (If you are not currently enrolled in college, we request an official copy of your most recent transcript.)
-New to the Common Application this year is the ability for you to upload your college transcript, which Brown will consider unofficial.
+The Common Application provides the ability for you to upload your college transcript, which Brown will consider unofficial.
 You may submit your official transcript one of two ways: Send a request to your Registrar through the Common Application or have your Registrar submit your transcript directly to our office.

 College Report (Report of Good Standing)

 - Two instructor evaluations from faculty who have taught you at your current college.
 We will accept evaluations from TAs who have been your instructors.

 - Mid Term Report.
 This report is found on the Common Application and available for download here.
 You should list your current courses and then ask each of your professors to provide a progress grade.
 Please upload the completed Mid Term Report through your Brown Applicant Portal by April 1.

-- Applicants can satisfy our testing requirement with either (1) the redesigned SAT (the essay section of the SAT is optional.), (2) the ACT (the writing section of the ACT is optional.), or (3) the pre-March 2016 SAT.
+- Applicants can satisfy our testing requirement with either (1) the redesigned SAT (the essay section of the SAT is optional), or (2) the ACT (the writing section of the ACT is optional).
 These requirements apply to all applicants, domestic and international, with the exception of domestic applicants applying from domestic community colleges.

 - Financial Aid Applicants must submit the appropriate financial aid documents when they apply.
 For more information visit the Office of Financial Aid.